benlau/asyncfuture/README.md

 ## AsyncFuture - Use QFuture like a Promise object
 [![Build Status](https://travis-ci.org/benlau/asyncfuture.svg?branch=master)](https://travis-ci.org/benlau/asyncfuture)

 QFuture is usually used together with QtConcurrent to represent the result of an asynchronous computation.
 It is a powerful component for multi-thread programming.
 But its usage is limited to the result of threads.
-And QtConcurrent only provides a MapReduce model that may not fit your use cases.
+And QtConcurrent only provides MapReduce / FilterReduce model that may not fit your use cases.
 Moreover, it doesn't work with the asynchronous signal emitted by QObject.
 And it is a bit trouble to setup the listener function via QFutureWatcher.

 AsyncFuture is designed to enhance the function to offer a better way to use it for asynchronous programming.
 It provides a Promise object like interface.
 This project is inspired by AsynQt and RxCpp.